bernhardAxonIvy/doc/source/engine-guide/troubleshooting/_intro.rst

 .. rubric:: Support

-You can get support via ivy@axonivy.com (support may be subject to charging, depending on your licence agreement).
+You can get support via ivy@axonivy.com (support may be subject to charging, depending on your license agreement).